ngram-lab/al-folio/_pages/seminar.md

     - No paper review is due for this paper.
     - But, a **talk review** is due tomorrow, 2/6 (see below)

-- Due **Sunday, Feb 9**: submit comments/questions for Tomlin paper (see instructions below).
-Choose any paper you like from the author's website to read.
-The Google Form is due the night before the talk.

-- Feb 10: Talk (see above).
-Talk review is due the next day, Feb 11.

-- Feb 11: Talk review due for Tomlin's talk (Feb 10), and also paper reviews for tomorrow (Feb 12)'s class discussion.

 - Class session, Feb 12: Discussion on Wiegreffe and Liang papers.
 Note talk on Feb 12.
+  - Thus two paper reviews are due Feb 11.
+For each author, choose one of their papers as your target paper for reading and comments.

 - Class session, Feb 19: Discussion on Wang and Akari papers.
 Note talks on Feb 19, Feb 20, and Feb 25.

 - Class session, Feb 26: Discussion on Zhao and TBA papers.
 Note talks on Feb 27 and Mar 4.

-- Class session, Mar 5: No paper today.
-Review discussion.
+- Class session, Mar 5: TBD

 - Class session, Mar 12: TBD